Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Experiment Details

 \subsection{Post-processing via Energy Relaxation}

-As inference-time steering methods like EmbedOpt and DPS can push samples off from the original model's manifold, the generated structures may exhibit local steric clashes or other geometry inconsistencies.
-To address this issue, we apply a physics-based energy relaxation as a post-processing step, following prior work \citep{maddipatla2025inverse}.
-More specifically, after sample generation from EmbedOpt or DPS, each structure is completed with hydrogen atoms and locally relaxed via energy minimization under a classical AMBER force field \citep{ponder2003force}.
+We apply a physics-based energy relaxation as a post-processing step to generated samples from the Protenix prior model, DPS and EmbedOpt, following prior work \citep{jumper2021highly, maddipatla2025inverse}.
+More specifically, each sampled structure is completed with hydrogen atoms and locally relaxed via energy minimization under a classical AMBER force field \citep{ponder2003force}.

 Empirically, we find this step to be computationally lightweight.
 For most settings of EmbedOpt and DPS, applying energy relaxation produce physically plausible structures while largely preserving the experimental constraints, with only a small decrease in the corresponding reward value.
 However, for some settings, notably DPS with a large learning rate $\alpha$ (\Cref{app:fig:cryoem_failure_case}), energy relaxation is insufficient to repair the resulting globally broken geometry.
+We provide a detailed ablation study on the synthetic map benchmark below.